What essential skills should I include in a Kitchen Porter job description?

 When writing a job description for a Kitchen Porter, include essential skills like physical stamina and being a team player.
 These skills are crucial because they directly impact the ability to perform the job effectively.
 For example, physical stamina is necessary for handling the physical demands of kitchen work, such as standing for long periods and lifting heavy items.

-While many skills are beneficial, focus on those essential for daily tasks.
-Physical stamina and teamwork are critical, whereas skills like advanced culinary knowledge might not be necessary.
+Whilst many skills are helpful, focus on those essential for daily tasks.
+Physical stamina and teamwork are critical, whereas skills like advanced cooking knowledge might not be necessary.

-Common misunderstanding: Experience is more important than specific skills.
+Common misunderstanding: Experience matters more than specific skills

-While experience is valuable, specific skills like the ability to follow instructions and maintain cleanliness are crucial for a Kitchen Porter.
-These ensure the smooth operation of kitchen duties and compliance with health regulations.
+Whilst experience is valuable, specific skills like following instructions and maintaining cleanliness are crucial for a Kitchen Porter.
+These ensure smooth kitchen operation and compliance with health regulations.

 How can I differentiate between non-negotiable skills and preferred ones?